bio-phys/cadishi/doc/index.rst

     ...

 The HDF5 histogram datasets are single-column vectors of 64 bit floats.
-The latter was chosen to make averaging easier and more consistent.
+The numerical datatype was chosen to make averaging easier and more consistent.

 To get an idea about all the options available please have a look at the example parameter file that comes with Cadishi.
 It can be generated using the command